skytable/skytable/README.md

 ## What is Skytable?

-Skytable is an effort to provide the best of key/value stores, document stores and columnar databases, that is, **simplicity, flexibility and queryability at scale**.
-The name 'Skytable' exemplifies our vision to create a database that has limitless possibilities.
-Skytable was previously known as TerrabaseDB (and then Skybase) and is also nicknamed "STable", "Sky" and "SDB" by the community.

-Skytable is currently under development but can be used as a **performant**, **secure** and **persistent key-value store**.
+Skytable is a free and open-source NoSQL database that aims to provide flexible data modeling at scale.
+For us simplicity, performance and flexibility are our guiding design principles.
+We were previously known as TerrabaseDB or Skybase and are nicknamed Sky, SDB or STable by the community.

+Features like keyspaces, tables, data types, authn+authz, snapshots and more are ready for you to use while we're working on [several new data models and features](https://github.com/skytable/skytable/issues/203).
+Skytable's key/value store is performant, secure and ready for you to deploy.

 ## Getting started 🚀